Google Places API: B2B Lead List from Google Maps (Python Tutorial, 2026)

 Why Google Places API?

 Google Maps indexes millions of businesses along with their contact details.
-The Google Places API lets you extract this data in a structured way to build a qualified B2B prospect database.
+The Google Places API lets you extract this data in a structured way to build a qualified B2B prospect database — without scraping, without fragile crawlers, and within Google's official quota.

 Typical use cases: